instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

         return await metaphor.search(...)
 ```

 Note how we model a rewritten query, range of published dates, and a list of domains to search in.
-This is a powerful pattern allows the user query to be restructured for better performance without the user having to know the details of how the search backend works.
+This powerful pattern allows the user query to be restructured for better performance without the user having to know the details of how the search backend works.

 ```python
 import instructor